microsoft/pxt-adafruit/olddocs/js/lessons/digital-pet/quiz-answers.md

 # digital pet quiz answers

-A display of pet images for the BBC micro:bit
+A display of pet images for the @boardname@

 ## Name